Willington Woodland and Willows walk, near Bedford, Bedfordshire

 Willington Dovecote and Stable Car Park, grid ref: TL107499

 Starting from Willington Dovecote car park, turn right out of the car park onto Church End and head in a northerly direction passing the Willington stables on your left.

-Built by Sir John Gostwick for the visit of Henry VII in around 1541, the Dovecote and Stable are all that remain of the Manorial farm complex.
+Built by Sir John Gostwick for the visit of Henry VIII in around 1541, the Dovecote and Stable are all that remain of the Manorial farm complex.